Violin technique: Harmonics

 Lightly touching the string with a fingertip at a harmonic node while bowing close to the bridge can create harmonics.
+For the harmonics to produce the most consistent tone and volume, the bow needs to be making longer faster strokes.
 Instead of the normal solid tone a wispy-sounding overtone note of a higher pitch is heard.
 Each node is at an integer division of the string, for example exactly halfway along the length of the string, or exactly one-third along the length of the string.
 The pitch produced in these two cases will be an octave higher in the case of halves, and an octave and a fifth higher in the case of the string vibrating in thirds.
 A responsive instrument will provide numerous possible harmonic nodes along the length of the string.

 Harmonics are marked in music with a little circle above the note that determines the pitch of the harmonic.
 There are two types of harmonics: natural and artificial (also known as "false harmonics").

 Artificial harmonics are more advanced than natural harmonics described above.
-Stopping a note on one string, for example first finger "E" on the D string, and having another finger just touching the string a fourth higher, in this case on the position of the note "A", produces the fourth harmonic of the "E", sounding a tone two octaves above the note that is stopped, in this case, E. Finger placement and pressure, as well as bow speed, pressure, and sounding point are all essential in getting the desired harmonic to sound.
+Stopping a note on one string, for example, first finger "E" on the D string, and having another finger just touching the string a fourth higher, in this case on the position of the note "A", produces the fourth harmonic of the "E", sounding a tone two octaves above the note that is stopped, in this case, E. Finger placement and pressure, as well as bow speed, pressure, and sounding point are all essential in getting the desired harmonic to sound.

-The "harmonic finger" can also touch at a major third above the pressed note, or a fifth higher.
+The "harmonic finger" can also touch at a major third above the pressed note or a fifth higher.
 These harmonics are less commonly used because they are more difficult to make sound well.
 In the case of the major third, the harmonic is higher in the overtone series, and does not speak as readily; in the case of the fifth, the stretch is greater than is comfortable for many violinists.
 The sounding pitch of the major third harmonic is two octaves and a major third above the lower note, and in the case of the fifth, it is an octave and a fifth above the lower note.

 Traditional notation of artificial harmonics uses two notes on one stem: the lower note employs a round note-head representing where the string is strongly stopped with the first finger, and the upper note uses an open diamond note-head representing where the string is lightly touched with the fourth finger.

 Harmonics are also rarely played in double stops, where both notes are harmonics.

 Elaborate passages in artificial harmonics can be found in virtuoso violin literature, especially of the 19th and early 20th centuries.